 You can expect a limited amount of bleeding from the surgical sites after surgery.
 Although there will be some discomfort after surgery at the surgical sites, most patients find Tylenol or Advil to be more than adequate to manage any pain they may have.

 Within two to three days after surgery, there is usually little need for any medication at all.
-While there may be some swelling from holding the lip up to visualize the surgical site, it can be minimized by applying ice packs to the lip as swelling persists.
+Swelling of the lips or gums may happen from holding the lip up to visualize the surgical site.
+The best way to minimize swelling is to apply an ice pack to the lip as swelling persists.
 However, ice packs are usually the most beneficial 12-24 hours after surgery.

 Bruising & Post-Op Diet

 Bruising is a fairly uncommon symptom when it comes to these types of procedures.
 If you feel like you are experiencing some type of deeper bruising (that is different from the standard soreness experiences after these types of procedures) then you may want to contact your orthodontist.